Work Hard & Play Hard in the Sawtooth Mountains!

 Seasonal Ranch employment compensation includes:

-- The starting salary for most first year positions is $1,400 per month plus room and board
+- The starting hourly wage for most first-year positions is $8.00 per hour (approximately $1,400 per month)

 Please note: The Ranch does not offer a kitchen for employees to cook their own meals.
 There is limited space available in the crew refrigerator for food purchased for your personal use.

-There is a washer and dryer available free of charge for employees living on the ranch.
+There are a washer and dryer available free of charge for employees living on the Ranch.

-Off-ranch housing options in the area are limited, but some rentals and limited RV hook-ups are available.
-For employees choosing to live off campus, $5 per day per shift meal/s will be charged on days worked.
+Off-ranch housing options in the area are limited, but some rentals and limited RV hookups are available.
 Room and board is a combined package; there is not a separate package for room or board.

 Getting Here and Getting Around

-Our 900-acre ranch is located in the heart of the Sawtooth National Recreation Area, 9 miles south of Stanley on Highway 75 between mile markers 180 and 181.
-The ranch is 50 miles north of Sun Valley, 130 miles east of Boise, and 125 miles north of Twin Falls, Idaho.
+Our 870-acre Ranch is located in the heart of the Sawtooth National Recreation Area, 9 miles south of Stanley on Highway 75 between mile markers 180 and 181.
+The Ranch is 50 miles north of Sun Valley, 130 miles east of Boise, and 125 miles north of Twin Falls, Idaho.

 We strongly recommend that you have some form of transportation – auto or bicycle – so that you may fully enjoy the area.